Omniblox/Eagle-Loader/README.md

 ### Using Fonts

+Currently, we do not have access to the vector font used by EAGLE software.
+We allow you to specify your own font for text elements on the board, or default to a system monospace font.

-For correct board display, you must include the OCR-A font.
+For an approximate board display, you may include the OCR-A font.
 Find `OCRA.woff` and `OCRA.otf` in the `dist/` folder, alongside the main script.
 You may place these files in any folder, but ensure that you call `load()` with the `fontPath` parameter set.

 This version of the OCR-A font was created by Matthew Skala and is public domain.
 See `assets/fonts/ocr-0.2/` for more information.

-If you do not want to load the font files, you must specify `fontPath` as `null`.
-Otherwise the loader will wait forever, trying to validate nonexistent files.

 ## Future Development